Pirates vs. Marlins Player Props Betting Odds

 McCutchen Stats

-- McCutchen has seven doubles, nine home runs, 44 walks and 24 RBI (57 total hits).
-He has swiped nine bases.
+- McCutchen has 59 hits with nine doubles, nine home runs, 47 walks and 24 RBI.
+He's also stolen nine bases.

 McCutchen Recent Games